elephantscale/es-training-new/cybersecurity-common/slides/OSI_Security_Model.md

  * Mitigations

-     - Any device, cable or other “thing” connected to the network is vulnerable
+     - Any device, cable or other "thing" connected to the network is vulnerable

      - Use proper shielding and physical isolation when necessary